ctkjose/robobo3dr1plus/readme.md

 20 Teeth Timing Pulley (5mm ID shaft),  (I presume that it is 6mm wide pulley since the belt is 6mm but I havent check.)

+The Y-Axis is framed by two 8mm linear rods.
+(Diameter is 8mm, Tolerance is G6, Length: 355mm).

 **X-AXIS**<br>

 The X-Axis carriage is horizontal version of the Pruisa i3 style carriage.

 The X-Axis carriage rides in two 8mm linear rods.
+These rods are called precision rods.
+(Diameter is 8mm, Tolerance is G6, Length: 304mm).

 4ea LM8UU bearings (24mm length, 15mm outside diameter, 8mm inside diameter) support the carriage on the 8mm linear rods.